 An opportunity to become more comfortable with the concepts of death.
 Includes discussion of personal experiences, a review of books and articles, class presentations, films, tapes, and possible guest speakers or field trips.
-Prerequisite: PSY 111 with a "C" or better.
+Prerequisite: PSY 111 with a 'C' or higher.